Analysts back Hewlett Packard's layoff plans

-Analysts said Hewlett Packard Co's plan to cut jobs was a step in the right direction but the PC maker will have to do more to regain investors' confidence.
+May 24 Analysts supported Hewlett Packard Co's (HPQ.N) plans to lay off about 8 percent of its workforce over the next couple of years, which the company said would save it billions of dollars.

-Shares of the world's No. 1 personal computer maker were up 6 percent at $22.26 in early trading on the New York Stock Exchange on Thursday.
+Shares of the world's No. 1 personal computer maker were up 10 percent at $23.10 in premarket trading on Thursday.
+The stock closed at $21.08 on Wednesday on the New York Stock Exchange.

 "While we certainly don’t believe HP has resolved all their issues, we do see the company moving in the right direction," RBC Capital Markets LLC analyst Amit Daryanani wrote in a note to clients.

-The accelerating popularity of mobile computing devices such as Apple Inc's iPad has been eroding PC sales for years and a downturn in the European markets has just added to the pressure.

-Rival Dell gave a disappointing revenue forecast Earlier this week that spurred fears that global tech spending is weakening faster than anticipated.

-HP said the layoff of 27,000 workers, or 8 percent of its workforce, would be made mainly through early retirement and would generate annual savings of $3 billion to $3.5 billion as it exits fiscal year 2014.
-The company employs more than 300,000 people globally.
+The company said the layoff of 27,000 workers would be made mainly through early retirement and would generate annual savings of $3 billion to $3.5 billion as it exits fiscal year 2014, when the layoffs are expected to the completed.
+[ID:nL1E8GNFTX]

 Hewlett Packard, which also posted a second-quarter profit above market estimates, said it expects to use the cost savings from job cuts to drive organic growth.